-The isoscalar and isovector GLDM coefficients obtained with all the nuclear models used in this work are reported in Tab.
-I. These coefficient are intercorrelated, due to common constraints that the various parametrized forces have to verify.
-In particular, the fitting procedure on finite-nuclei properties, for which the average density is lower than $\rho_0$ , is likely to provide effective constraints in the density region $\rho_0 \simeq 0.1$ -0.12 fm-3 (this point is raised e.g. in Refs.
-[21, 22]); as a result, the coefficients defined at $\rho_0$ for various effective models should show a tendency to compensate each-other in order to focus the various functional predictions at lower density.
-In order to understand how a given coefficient (like L) can affect the EOS properties away from the reference-density region, it is important to evaluate its possible connexions with other coefficients.
+The isoscalar and isovector GLDM coefficients obtained with all the nuclear models used in this paper are reported in Table I. These coefficients are intercorrelated, due to common constraints that the various parametrized forces have to verify.
+In particular, the fitting procedure on finite-nuclei properties, for which the average density is lower than ρ_0 , is likely to provide effective constraints in the density region $\rho_0 \simeq 0.1-0.12$ fm-3 (this point is raised, e.g., in Refs.
+[24, 25]); as a result, the coefficients defined at ρ_0 for various effective models should show a tendency to compensate each other in order to focus the various functional predictions at lower density.
+To understand how a given coefficient (such as L) can affect the EOS properties away from the reference-density region, it is important to evaluate its possible connections with other coefficients.
 Since the equation of state of asymmetric nuclear matter is our main concern here, we will concentrate on the correlations between isovector properties.

-We represent on Fig. 1 different relations between GLDM isovector coefficients.
-On the left panel, we consider the coefficients taken at saturation density, $c{\rm IV,n}(\rho_0)$ : the different plots shows the correlation between L and J, $K{\rm sym}$ , $Q{\rm sym}$ .
+We represent in Fig. 1 different relations between GLDM isovector coefficients.
+On the left panel, we consider the coefficients taken at saturation density, $c{IV,n}(\rho_0)$; the different plots shows the correlation between L and J, K{sym} , and Q{sym} .
 As we have emphasized in Ref.
-[12], there is a strong $L-K{\rm sym}$ correlation.
-The two eccentric points correspond to the relativistic models DDH $\delta$ I-25 and DDH $\delta$ II-30: these models include the $\delta$ meson, which is generally associated with an atypical density dependence of the symmetry energy (see e.g. Ref.
-[23]).
+[12], there is a strong L- K{sym} correlation.
+The two eccentric points correspond to the relativistic models DDH δ I-25 and DDH δ II-30: these models include the δ meson, which is generally associated with an atypical density dependence of the symmetry energy (see, e.g., Ref.
+[26]).
 As for the symmetry energy J, it tends to increase with L, although the dispersion between different models is important.
-The behaviour of the third-derivative coefficient $Q{\rm sym}$ is less universal: a clear decreasing $L-Q{\rm sym}$ correlation is obtained among the Skyrme models, but the relativistic models of lower L and the BHF point are completely out of this trend.
-Linear fits are represented on these plots; in the case of $K{\rm sym}$ and $Q{\rm sym}$ , they have been performed using only the models in agreement with the main trend.
+The behaviour of the third-derivative coefficient Q{sym} is less universal: a clear decreasing L- Q{sym} correlation is obtained among the Skyrme models, but the relativistic models of lower L and the BHF point are completely out of this trend.
+Linear fits are represented on these plots; in the case of K{sym} and Q{sym} , they have been performed using only the models in agreement with the main trend.

-The right panel of Fig. 1 shows the relation existing between coefficients defined at two different densities, namely between $c{\text{IV},n}(\rho_0)$ and $c{\text{IV},n}(\rho=0.1\,\text{fm}^{-3})$ , for $n=0,\,1,\,2$ .
-The correlations obtained in the cases of $c{\text{IV},1}$ (symmetry energy slope) and $c{\text{IV},2}$ (symmetry energy curvature) reflect the shape similarities between many of the density functionals.
-The absence of correlation in the case of $c{\text{IV},0}$ (symmetry energy) is due to the fact that $c{\text{IV},0}(0.1)$ is strongly constrained in nuclear models.
+The right panel of Fig. 1 shows the relation existing between coefficients defined at two different densities, namely between $c{IV,n}(\rho_0)$ and $c{IV,n}(\rho=0.1 \text{ fm}^{-3})$, for n=0, 1, 2.
+The correlations obtained in the cases of $c{IV,1}$ (symmetry energy slope) and $c{IV,2}$ (symmetry-energy curvature) reflect the shape similarities between many of the density functionals.
+The absence of correlation in the case of $c{IV,0}$ (symmetry energy) is due to the fact that $c{IV,0}(0.1)$ is strongly constrained in nuclear models.
 This discussion is illustrated in Figs. 2 (Skyrme models) and 3 (relativistic models).